BurntxNoodle/RedTeam/Networking Notes/Internet Protocol.md

 - "reliable" delivery as it can get recovery from errors
 - expects communication back that something is received successfully (like a 'read' receipt)
 - Receiving device can manage how much data is sent, this is called Flow control
+- "Connection oritented"

+#### TCP 3 Way Handshake
+The TCP 3 Way Handshake is what makes TCP more reliable as it goes through this three step process to ensure communication between a client and server.

+* Step 1 - SYN
+	* The client attempts to establish a connection with the server so it sends a SYN (Synchronize Sequence Number) bit.
+	* Informs the server that a client is likely to start communication.
+* Step 2 - SYN + ACK
+	* The server responds from step 1 with a SYN-ACK.
+	* Can think of this as the server receiving the connection from Step 1, and sends the client a Synchronize-Acknowledge.
+* Step 3 - ACK
+	* The client receives the SYN-ACK.
+	* Client sends back an ACK.

+Once complete, both the client/server have received an acknowledgement of the connection and the TCP handshake is complete, establishing full communication.

 ### UDP
 - User Datagram Protocol